NexMirror/Kallithea/docs/setup.rst

     paster make-index my.ini -f

-The ``--repo-location`` option allows the location of the repositories to be overriden;
+The ``--repo-location`` option allows the location of the repositories to be overridden;
 usually, the location is retrieved from the Kallithea database.

 The ``--index-only`` option can be used to limit the indexed repositories to a comma-separated list::